yume-chan/ya-webadb/packages/demo/src/routes/scrcpy/server/README.md

 The scrcpy server binary was built by scrcpy team, copied here by me, without any changes.

-The current version is built from dev branch, taken from [scrcpy#1827 (comment)](https://github.com/Genymobile/scrcpy/pull/1827#issuecomment-725933512).
+Current version is [official build 1.17](https://github.com/Genymobile/scrcpy/releases/tag/v1.17) (Checksum is on the release page)

 Scrcpy is open-sourced under Apache License 2.0.
 See [LICENSE](LICENSE) file for detail.